-- 11. Future Professionals are responsible for their own kit and equipment and may use a clinic station drawer only while working at that clinic station.
-All kit, equipment, tools, and personal items must be secured in the Future Professionals assigned locker.
-Paul Mitchell The School is not responsible for any lost or stolen articles. - 12.
-Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - 13.
-All clinic practical worksheets are due the assigned time of each month. - 14.
-If a Future Professional fails to complete the practical skill assessments or required weekly theory hours, they will be placed on the Back on Track List.
+- Completion of theory review assignments - Performing a service on another Future Professional.
+Please note that the service must be within the scope of practice for the program for both Future Professionals. - Listening to or reading school resource center materials, including educational videos, audiotapes, Plugged In, and school related textbooks. - 13.
+Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - 14.
+If a Future Professional fails to complete the practical skill assessments or required academic theory exams they will be placed on the Back on Track List.
 Future Professionals have one week to get caught up before they receive a coaching advisory. - 15.
-If a Future Professional fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and re-start in the next Core class start date. - 16.
-Theory Class: The school requires Future Professionals to complete all theory hours as part of their graduation requirements.
-Refer to the graduation requirements.
+If a Future Professionals fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and may be allowed to re-start in the next Core class start date.